junglee0713/16S_QIIME2/README.md

 This is a Snakemake based 16S QIIME2 pipeline.

 ## Installation
-To install, we assume you already have installed `miniconda` (https://docs.conda.io/en/latest/miniconda.html)
+To install, we assume you already have installed `Miniconda3` (https://docs.conda.io/en/latest/miniconda.html)
 - Clone the repository:
 ```bash
 git clone https://github.com/junglee0713/16S_QIIME2.git